Van der Waals equation: Relationship to the ideal gas law

 The ideal gas law follows from the van der Waals equation whenever the molar volume $v$ is sufficiently large (when $v\gg b$, so $v-b\approx v$), or equivalently whenever the molar density, $\rho=1/v$, is sufficiently small (when $v\gg (a/p)^{1/2}$, so $p+a/v^2\approx p$).

-When $v$ is large enough that both inequalities are satisfied, these two approximations reduce the van der Waals equation to $p=RT/v$, or $pv=RT$.
-With $R=N_\text{A}k$, where $k$ is the Boltzmann constant, and using the definition $v=V/n$ given after Eq (1a), this becomes $pV=NkT$; either of these forms expresses the ideal gas law.
+When $v$ is large enough that both inequalities are satisfied, these two approximations reduce the van der Waals equation to $p= RT/v$, or $pv=RT$.
+Using the definition $v=V/N$ given after Eq (1a), this becomes $p=\rho RT$; either of these forms expresses the ideal gas law.
 This is unsurprising since the van der Waals equation was constructed from the ideal gas equation to obtain an equation valid beyond the low-density limit of ideal gas behavior.

 What is truly remarkable is the extent to which Van der Waals succeeded.
-Indeed, Epstein in his classic thermodynamics textbook began his discussion of the van der Waals equation by writing, "Despite its simplicity, it comprehends both the gaseous and the liquid state and brings out, in a most remarkable way, all the phenomena pertaining to the continuity of these two states".
-Also, in Volume 5 of his Lectures on Theoretical Physics, Sommerfeld, in addition to noting that "Boltzmann described Van der Waals as the Newton of real gases", also wrote "It is very remarkable that the theory due to Van der Waals is in a position to predict, at least qualitatively, the unstable [referring to superheated liquid, and subcooled vapor, now called metastable] states" that are associated with the phase change process.
+Indeed, Paul Sophus Epstein in his classic thermodynamics textbook began his discussion of the van der Waals equation by writing, "Despite its simplicity, it comprehends both the gaseous and the liquid state and brings out, in a most remarkable way, all the phenomena pertaining to the continuity of these two states".
+Also, in Volume 5 of his Lectures on Theoretical Physics, Arnold Sommerfeld, in addition to noting that "Boltzmann described Van der Waals as the Newton of real gases", also wrote "It is very remarkable that the theory due to Van der Waals is in a position to predict, at least qualitatively, the unstable [referring to superheated liquid, and subcooled vapor, now called metastable] states" that are associated with the phase change process.